🆚 Mexico Beach Comparison

 What are the best cenotes near Tulum?

-Gran Cenote (4 km from Tulum ruins, ~$18 USD entry) is the most accessible and stunning.
+Gran Cenote (4 km from Tulum ruins, ~$18 USD entry) is the most accessible and sharp.
 Dos Ojos (17 km north) offers the best cave diving and snorkeling with two connected cavern systems.
 Cenote Calavera is smaller and wilder.
 Cenote Aktun-Ha (Car Wash) is a large open cenote popular with divers.
 All are within 30 minutes of Tulum town.

 Does Cancun have cenotes?